Lighting 101: Synching Your Flash

 Here's the thing.
 You can get cheap remotes, or you can get good remotes.
 Cheap remotes, which run about $100 for a set, are not (IMO) nearly as reliable as the inexpensive sync cord kit you probably already have on the way to you now.

 And here's the kicker: these things are still compatible with the PocketWizard remotes from way back when I started out.
 I love that.
-(I loathe "forced upgrade via planned obsolescence.")
+(Conversely, I loathe "forced upgrade via planned obsolescence.")

 You'll need a PocketWizard on your camera and one on your flash.
 And they are $99.99 each.
 Given that, I'd still suggest you start with a sync cord (and slaved flashes if going multi-flash.)
-As you grow into it, wireless remotes may well make sense for you.
-And if they do, do yourself a favor and save up for the good ones.
+As you grow into it, wireless remotes will likely make sense for you.
+And if they do, do yourself a favor and invest in a good one.

 There is little more frustrating than a fickle remote trigger, which is why the pros usually end up at PocketWizard.
 You can spend more (including more advance models of PocketWizard) but a PW Plus X is IMO the very best value in the world.
 It balances price, quality, reliability and non-obsolescence.